Aman035/POP/README.md

 **Powered by cutting-edge technology:**

-- **Avail Nexus** enables unchained interactions, letting users bridge and bet across from any blockchain without friction
 - **Envio HyperIndex** delivers a beautiful, real-time dashboard with sub-second updates on all market activities
-- **Arbitrum** provides lightning-fast transactions at a fraction of mainnet costs
+- **BSC Testnet** provides lightning-fast transactions at a fraction of mainnet costs

 ### Why This Matters